rjmarwil/hosting-dedicated-terraria-server/README.md

 ##### How To: Static Routes

-1. Open up your router's UI by opening up a browser and entering the `Default Gateway` number you obtained in [Step 1](#step-1-gather-required-information) into the address bar (Commonly, the default gateway will be `192.168.1.1`, but your router IP may vary and can be found written on the router).
+1. Open your router's UI by opening up a browser and entering the `Default Gateway` you obtained in [Step 1](#step-1-gather-required-information) into the address bar (Commonly, the default gateway will be `192.168.1.1`, but your router IP may vary and can be found written on the router).
     - You will most likely be asked to enter a username and password.
 If unsure what that is, it can usually be found written on the router itself.

     ![Netgear R6120 Home Screen](/images/netgear_r6120_router_home_screen.PNG)